Mhonns/Wolfare-ai-prototype/README.md

 ## How to Run (Prototype)
 0. Prerequisites
 Please ensure that python3, python3-pip were installed which enable to be executed via CLI.
-1. Clone the project to your machine and navigate to the `src` directory:
+1. Clone the project to your machine and navigate to the `src/client_scripts` directory:
 ```console
 $ cd src/client_scripts
 ```